bs227/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/epic_template.md

 This epic involves the implementation of a user feedback system to collect and analyze feedback from MyWebClass users.
-The system will include surveys, user testing, and tracking tools to gather and analyze data on user behavior on the site.
+The system will include surveys, user testing, and tracking tools to gather and analyze data on user behavior on the site.Team can incorporate user research and qualitative feedback into the development process.
+This can be done through surveys, user testing, and other qualitative methods.
+The AGILE methodology can be used in conjunction with user research and testing to ensure that changes are based on user needs and preferences.

 Goals: